This post was published in June 2015.

 Whang Od, the last of the Mambabatoks…

-The wind whistled past my face as I sat atop the jeepny, my eyes stretched wide to take in the plunging landscape whipping past me.
+The wind whistled past my face as I sat atop the jeepney, my eyes stretched wide to take in the plunging landscape whipping past me.
 Electro-swing pumped through my headphones as I held on tight to the metal roof-rack, my fingers white from the biting wind.

 I was on a mission.

-I had been conformable in Sagada, happy to be in a small mountain town with a cool climate and numerous hike.
-I had caved, swam, climbed and trekked to my hearts content.
+I had been conformable travelling in Sagada, happy to be in a small mountain town with a cool climate and numerous hike.
+I had caved, swam, climbed and trekked to my heart’s content.
 I had snacked on local delicacies, made friends with a couple of chaps in the village and enjoyed chilling out for a bit.